rome/tools/website/src/_includes/docs/formatter.md

 Please check our [playground] and its result

-#### Migrate from other formatters
+#### Migration from other formatters

 Rome doesn't support a lot of options like other web formatters, which means that particular styles won't be available to all developers.

 To migrate from suppression comments of the old formatter, it's recommended to run a global search and replace against the code